JonathanGarro/CSV-Date-Formatter/README.md

 ## Usage

+**Note**: I've only developed and tested this in MacOS.
+While the Python should work across platforms, the shell script may cause errors on PC and require slight modifications.

 ### Option 1: Using the Command Script (Recommended)

 In order to reduce the complexity to using this utility, I've created a bash script that can be double-clicked to run the python code without the need to open Terminal.
 This first option walks you through that simpler process.